polterguy/polterguy.github.io/index.md

 You can of course download the open source code from GitHub, but the easiest way to get started immediately is to simply register at [Aista.com](https://aista.com), at which point you'll get a free 90 days trial cloudlet, with security, CDN, automatically configured with all best practices applied out of the box.
+We do charge a fee for such cloudlets, but we also provide 90 days trial cloudlets for free, without asking you for anything else but your email address.

 * [Signup at Aista.com for your free 90 days cloudlet](https://aista.com)